· ·

 2. The Archeological site of Mycenae

-Another famous archeological site in Peloponnese with great significance to the Greek Ancient world is Mycenae.
-This town was home to one of the most significant prehistoric Greek civilizations, the Mycenaean civilization that flourished from about 1600 to 1000 BC.
-The powerful kingdom was founded by the legendary king Agamemnon, son of Atreus, who led the Greeks in the Trojan War according to the writings of Homer.
-The ancient town was surrounded by enormous walls, ruins of which have been well preserved until today.
-The most impressive foundation of the city, still standing today, is the Lion Gate, the symbol of the Mycenaean power, and the Treasury of Atreus, which mythology has that it was built by Cyclops.
-The site also has a museum that displays incredible findings from excavations made in the area, such as the gold death masks of Mycenaean kings and other gold and bronze objects found in tombs of kings and nobles.
+Another famous archeological site in the Peloponnese that is of great significance to the ancient Greek world is Mycenae.
+This town was home to one of the most significant prehistoric Greek civilizations, the Mycenaean civilization, which flourished from about 1600 to 1000 BC.
+The powerful kingdom was founded by the legendary king Agamemnon, son of Atreus, who led the Greeks in the Trojan War, according to Homer’s writings.

 3. Delphi- The Center of the Greek Ancient World